-ADHD is one of the most common disorders of childhood, especially in Preprimary and Primary school-going children.
+ADHD is a common disorder in Pre-primary and Primary school children.
 Children with ADHD are poor at paying attention and are often impulsive in their behavior or may also be overly active.

 Approximately 10 million Indian children are diagnosed with ADHD annually.